Jenelle Evans’ Mother Shares Photo Of Little Ensley Amid Custody Battle

 In the photo, Ensley is seen enjoying a sweet treat in her bright orange bathing suit while sitting on the beach.
 The little girl sits in a tiny beach chair with a smile on her face as her uncle, Jenelle’s brother Collin, sits behind his niece and smiles for the photo.

-Barbara revealed that she, Jace, Ensley, and Collin were in Oak Island, North Carolina having some fun on the beach to kick off the summer season.
+Barbara revealed that she, Jace, Ensley, and Collin were in Oak Island, North Carolina, having some fun on the beach to kick off the summer season.

 Jenelle Evans and David Eason are currently fighting to regain custody of their children in court.
 They spent the last week in and out of the courthouse, and their case will resume again on Tuesday after the Memorial Day holiday.